 - Peanut butter toast with a twist - use whole wheat bread and sprinkle your good ol' PB&J with some chia or flax, and enjoy a whole new version of the classic sandwich.
-While you're at it, check out our bread spread calculator to see how much you typically spend on your favorite PB.

 - Sweet potato breakfast hash browns - sweet potatoes are richer in fiber than their regular counterparts.
 Try to use them next time you're preparing hash browns!

-- Blueberry and chia smoothie - throw a bunch of blueberries, a banana, and yogurt in your blender, add chia seeds and voila!
+- Blueberry and chia smoothie - throw a bunch of blueberries, a banana, and yogurt in your blender, add chia seeds, and voila!
 Enjoy a quick, effortless, and fiber-rich breakfast.